-Encouraged by the finding that deferasirox 3a is a JMJD2A in vitro inhibitor, we investigated its biological effects in a cell culture model using KYSE-150 esophageal cancer cells, known to be sensitive to KDM inhibition,29 as well as in HL-60 leukemia cells.
+Encouraged by the finding that deferasirox 3a is a JMJD2A in vitro inhibitor, we investigated its biological effects in a cell culture model using KYSE-150 esophageal cancer cells, known to be sensitive to KDM inhibition, 30 as well as in HL-60 leukemia cells.
 Deferasirox 3a showed potent antiproliferative effects on both cell lines in an MTS assay with GI50 values in the single-digit micromolar range (Table 3).
 Importantly, the less polar uncharged derivatives 3b and 3c showed a 7-fold improvement relative to 3a in KYSE-150 cells.
 Further, 3d with lipophilic Cl substituents was still 4-fold more potent than 3a despite the presence of a charged carboxylate.
 While HL-60 cells are generally less susceptible to growth inhibition than KYSE-150 cells, the observed trend in potency was the same.
 The differences in potency likely reflect, at least in part, improved cell permeability of the more hydrophobic derivatives 3b-d.
+It cannot be ruled out that the ester compound 3c is, at least in part, hydrolyzed by esterases in cells to the free carboxylic acid 3a and, thus, rather functions as a prodrug of 3a.
+However, as both 3a and 3c are virtually equipotent in vitro, the biological effect would be the same, once the compound has crossed the cell membrane.